mymultiverse/ROSBasics/index.md

-Stat with opening terminal with Ctrl+Alt+T
+Stat with opening terminal with Ctrl+Alt+T and run:-
-Before running ROS on system
 ```markdown
 source ~/.bachrc
 ```